Captain Blood (1935 film): Critical response

-Captain Blood premiered on December 26, 1935, at the Mark Strand Theatre in New York City and was released in the United States on December 28, 1935.
-The film received positive reviews and notices and wide public approval.
+Captain Blood received positive reviews and notices and wide public approval.
 However, Variety's review cited weaknesses in the storyline:

 'Blood' is a spectacular cinematic entry, which, while not flawless, is quite compelling.
 Its sundry little discrepancies, however, count against a more satisfying final tally.
 The inconsistencies, while not frequent, are rather prominent and at times irritating.

 As, for instance, the climactic sea battle of the lone pirate ship (Blood's), now a volunteer in the cause of England, against the two French vessels.
 One French frigate stands idly by until Blood's corsair conquers one and then directs his attack on the other.
 The finale with the discomfited governor, in whose place Blood is appointed, is rather tent-twent-thirt [excessively melodramatic].

 And underlying it all, as a productionary shortcoming, is the false premise of the titular Capt.
 Blood.
 Here is a gallant, engaging young blade who, under pirate's colors, repels the very aspects which first cement his brave appeal.

 Despite also finding flaws in the "scripting" of Captain Blood and in the presentation of some battle sequences, Variety called Flynn's performance "impressive" and predicted that his work in the film would provide him with "future big marquee values."

 Writing for The Spectator in 1936, Graham Greene offered a tepid review, describing the film as his favorite of those that he had reviewed that week but describing it as "a fine spirited mix-up" and noting the "magnificently wrong characterization" of King James.
 Greene also wrote that much of the film included anachronistic details related to clothing and setting.

 FilmInk magazine later wrote: "Flynn was lucky – not just in being at the right place at the right time with the right lack of competition, but with his collaborators on Captain Blood."

 Awards and honors

 The film was nominated for the Academy Award for Best Picture and, despite not being nominated, Michael Curtiz received the second-highest number of votes for Best Director as a write-in candidate.
 Erich Wolfgang Korngold and Casey Robinson, also unnominated, received substantially more write-in votes than did most of the official nominees.

-The film was also nominated in the categories Music (Scoring), Sound Recording (Nathan Levinson) and Writing (Screenplay).
+The film was also write-in nominated in the categories Music (Scoring), Sound Recording, and Writing (Screenplay).

 Captain Blood has been recognized by the American Film Institute in these lists: